yuripaoloni/pm-project/README.md

 The repository has the following folder structure:

 - _scripts_ : contains the Python scripts defined to run the Process Discovery and Conformance Checking algorithms.
-- _logs_ : contains the artificial logs used in the application.
+- _logs_ : contains the analyzed artificial logs.
-- _models_ : contains the models from which the logs have been generated and the output models from the Process Discovery algorithms.
+- _models_ : contains the model from which the logs have been generated and the output models obtained from the Process Discovery algorithms.
-- _docs_ : contains the project documentation
+- _docs_ : contains the project's documentation

 ## Execution